Running success comes from a great deal of patience.

-What works for me perhaps may not work for you and vice versa but understanding marathon training will get you to your goal much faster and more efficiently.
+What works for me perhaps may not work for you.
+So, understanding marathon training will get you to your goal much faster and more efficiently.

 Guarantee Marathon Success

-Too many miles run at speeds too aerobic in nature is not going to assist the marathoner seeking to hold a specific pace.
+Furthermore, too many miles run at speeds too aerobic in nature is not going to assist the marathoner.

 Specific pace goals demand specific training